-The results in the table are from testing done in 2019, 2020 and 2021.
+Your drinking water is routinely monitored according to Federal and State Regulations for a variety of contaminants.
+The tables that follow show the results of our monitoring for the period of January 1st through December 31st, 2024.
 The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, is more than one year old.